 Another potential application is to twisted differential string structures and their associated higher vector bundles.
-Modulo subtleties related to taking truncations, the string 2-Lie algebra $\mathfrak{string}(n)$ integrates to a smooth $\infty$ -stack $\mathbf{B}$ String(n) classifying $\mathfrak{String}(n)$ - $\infty$ -bundles [FSS12, §4.2.3].
-Representations of $\mathfrak{string}(n)$ integrate to smooth spectra parametrised by $\mathbf{B}$ String(n), interpreted as higher vector bundles associated to the given $\mathfrak{string}(n)$ -representations (compare Example 3.2.10).
-Feeding this through our speculative $\infty$ -Chern-Weil theory produces higher $\mathfrak{String}(n)$ -vector bundles with connection.
-For M an n-manifold with string structure encoded by a differential cocycle $\tau \colon M \to \mathbf{B}$ String(n), pulling back along $\tau$ yields a $\mathfrak{String}(n)$ -vector bundle with connection on M. Optimistically, taking surface holonomies of the pullback higher connections on M would then produce Segal elliptic objects [Seg07] along with their differential analogues, similarly to the sketch of [AR12, §§6.4-6.5].
-Even more optimistically, such an approach could lead toward geometric constructions of the spectrum tmf of topological modular forms, the string orientation of tmf and their differential refinements.
+Modulo subtleties related to taking truncations, the string 2-Lie algebra $\mathfrak{string}(n)$ integrates to a smooth ∞ -stack BString(n) classifying String(n)- ∞ -bundles [FSS12, §4.2.3].
+Representations of $\mathfrak{string}(n)$ integrate to smooth spectra parametrised by BString(n), interpreted as higher vector bundles associated to the given $\mathfrak{string}(n)$ -representations (compare Example 3.2.10).
+Feeding this through our speculative ∞ -Chern-Weil theory produces higher String(n)-vector bundles with connection.
+For M an n-manifold with string structure encoded by a differential cocycle $\tau: M \rightarrow \mathbf{B}$ String(n), pulling back along τ yields a String(n)-vector bundle with connection on M. Optimistically, taking surface holonomies of the pullback higher connections on M would then produce Segal elliptic objects [Seg07] along with their differential analogues, similarly to the sketch of [AR12, §§6.4-6.5].
+Such an approach could help shed light on the spectrum tmf of topological modular forms, the string orientation of tmf and their differential refinements.